← Help Center

 If not found — Quick Registration

-Tap Register New (Other Pantry) and fill in: client name, their card number, the issuing organization name, the card expiration date, and family size.
-Address is optional.
+Tap Register New (Other Pantry) and fill in the client's first name, last name, card expiration date, and number of people in the household.

 4